Seton Hall School of Law, J.D.

 New Jersey State Bar Association

 William W. Northgrave concentrates his practice in municipal law, specifically in the areas of redevelopment and long-term tax exemption and litigation related thereto.
-William has worked on a number of redevelopment projects throughout New Jersey, on behalf of both public and private entities, including projects in Woodbridge, Belmar, Linden, West Orange, Tinton Falls and Haddon Township, among others.
-William currently serves as General Counsel to the Middlesex County Utilities Authority, the Woodbridge Redevelopment Agency, the City of Perth Amboy and the Township of Edison.
+Bill has worked on a number of redevelopment projects throughout New Jersey, on behalf of both public and private entities, including projects in Woodbridge, Belmar, Linden, Union, South Brunswick, Perth Amboy, West Orange, Tinton Falls and Haddon Township, among others.
+Bill currently serves as General Counsel to the Middlesex County Utilities Authority, the Woodbridge Redevelopment Agency & the Perth Amboy Redevelopment Agency and as special redevelopment counsel in, among others, the Township of Edison, the Borough of Keansburg, the City of Linden, Town of South Brusnwick, Town of Secaucus and Union Township.

 In addition to his municipal and redevelopment practice, William devotes significant time to election law issues.
 He has served as general to the New Jersey State Democratic Committee and as general and special counsel to a number of County Democratic Committees.
 He regularly counsels candidates and elected officials in various election law matters, ranging from election contests and recounts to recall elections and miscellaneous litigation arising out of contested elections, in addition to providing advice to candidates and campaigns on campaign-related issues.
 William was a New Jersey elector in the 2008 Electoral College in the historic election of President Barack H. Obama.